Soviet Union during the Iran–Iraq War: Ground support

 In the ground support role, the IQAF provided aircraft for close air support and strike roles and, to a limited extent, for air superiority over the immediate battlefield.
 In 1980, the Iraqi air force had 12 ground attack squadrons; 4 equipped with MiG-23Bs, 2 with Su-7 (NATO reporting name FITTER), 4 with Su-20s (i.e., the export version of the Su-17 FITTER C), and 1 with British Hawker Hunters.
-They also had some Su-22's, the final upgrade of the Su-17 with Russian/French avionics.
-Also, the IQAF had two bomber squadrons equipped with Tu-22s (NATO reporting name BLINDER) and Il-28s (NATO reporting name BEAGLE) respectively, though the latter were probably inoperable.
+They also had some Su-22s, the final upgrade of the Su-17 with Russian/French avionics.
+The IQAF also had two bomber squadrons equipped with Tu-22s (NATO reporting name BLINDER) and Il-28s (NATO reporting name BEAGLE), respectively, though the latter were probably inoperable.

 Transport

 Iraq had two transport squadrons whose primary aircraft were Soviet Il-76s (NATO reporting name CANDID) and An-12s (NATO reporting name CUB).

 Helicopters

 The 11 helicopter squadrons included Soviet Mi-8s (NATO reporting name HIP) and Mi-24s (NATO reporting name HIND), as well as European-designed models.
 Soviet helicopters had troop transport capability rather than being attack-only.